bbauska/W3Cx-5of5/README.md

 </p>
 <p>If I want to plot a cosine instead of a sine, I don't need to understand the
-whole syntax here, but I guess that by just typing &quot;cos&quot; here, it will do something.
-And indeed, I have just drawn a cosine.
-If I change this from red to &quot;green&quot;, it changes the color.
+whole syntax here, but I guess that by just typing &quot;cos&quot; here, it will do something.</p>
+<p>And indeed, I have just drawn a cosine.
+If I change this from red
+to &quot;green&quot;, it changes the color.
 If I change the grid, that is by default &quot;true&quot;, if I say &quot;false&quot;, I don&apos;t have a grid anymore.
 Okay let&apos;s put it back.
 And I&apos;ve got some &quot;xAxis&quot;